Luca Cupido

-Luca Cupido (/ˈluːkə kuːˈpiːdoʊ/ LOO-kə-_-koo-PEE-doh; born November 9, 1995) is an American water polo player born in Italy who played for the University of California, Berkeley.
-He was part of the American team at the 2016 Summer Olympics, where the team finished in tenth place.
+Luca Cupido (/ˈluːkə kuːˈpiːdoʊ/ LOO-kə-_-koo-PEE-doh; born November 9, 1995) is an Italian-born American water polo player who was a four-time All American at the University of California, Berkeley, winning the Peter J. Cutino Award as the top collegiate player of the year in 2018.
+He was part of the American water polo team at the 2016 Summer Olympics, that finished in tenth place.
+He was later part of the US water polo team at the 2020 Tokyo Olympics that finished in sixth place, and the US water polo team at the 2024 Paris Olympics, that finished in third place, winning a bronze medal, the first since 2008.